M O V I N G B O U N D A R I E S

 We will learn how scientific concepts and methods can help develop new tools and strategies in design, and how scientific results can contribute to design theory and practice.
 We will also explore the importance of regional culture and identity in the making and experiencing of architecture.
 Every participant will receive a Certificate of Completion at the end of the course.
 Please read our Mission Statement for more information.

-Spring course tuition includes all lectures, masterclasses, roundtable discussions, workshops and sketching sessions, Welcome Dinner and Farewell Dinner.
-Participants are responsible for their own lodging, transportation and meals, with the exception of the two complimentary dinners.
-We are honored to host 20 of the most distinguished architects, designers, historians, philosophers, educators, and cognitive scientists in the world.
-This course will be entirely on-site, although three speakers will join remotely.
-Course topics include Dynamics of Experience and The World of Senses in architecture, landscape, urban planning and design.
-The short trip to Mexico City, on April 2 (evening), 3 and 4, is an optional "add-on" to this course.
-MB will coordinate tours of buildings by Barragan in Mexico City, but participants should arrange own transportation and lodging.
-Participants also have the option to remain in Guadalajara on April 3 and 4, and they will be offered complimentary tours of recent architecture in the city.
-There will be free time on April 3 and 4, and all tours are optional.
+Winter course tuition includes all lectures, masterclasses, roundtable discussions, workshops and sketching sessions, Welcome Dinner and Farewell Lunch.
+Participants are responsible for their own lodging, transportation and meals, with the exception of the two complimentary meals.
+We are honored to host 16 of the most distinguished architects, designers, historians, philosophers, educators, and cognitive scientists in the world.
+This course will be entirely on-site, although two speakers may join remotely.
+Course topics include Perception and Behavior and Atmosphere and Mood in architecture, landscape, urban planning and design.
+MB will coordinate tours of buildings by Scarpa and the travel (by train) to Castello di Solfagnano in Umbria, but participants should arrange and pay for own transportation and lodging.

 “Modern man has no unified worldview.
 He lives in a double world, at once in his own naturally given environment and in a world created for him by modern natural science, based on the principle of mathematical laws governing nature.
 It is understandable that thinkers and philosophers have often attempted somehow to overcome [this disunion], yet they have generally gone about this in a way generally meant to eliminate one of the two terms, to logically reduce one to the other, to present one—usually on the basis of causal argument—as a consequence and a component of the other.”